 ➨It is possible to allocate bandwidth as per resource requirements.
 Hence OFDM is bandwidth scalable technique.

-➨OFDM signal spectrum has higher PAPR (Peak to Average Power Ratio).
+➨OFDM signal has high PAPR ( Peak to Average Power Ratio) due to its noise like amplitude having large dynamic range.
 Due to this, OFDM based transmission system requires RF PA (Power Amplifier) with higher PAPR.

-➨It has higher carrier frequency offset due to different LOs (Local Oscillators) and DFT leakage.
+➨OFDM is more sensitive to CFO (carrier frequency offset) than SC system.
+It has higher CFO due to different LOs (Local Oscillators) and DFT leakage.
 This requires complex frequency offset correction algorithms at the OFDM receiver.

 ➨It is prone to ISI (Inter Symbol Interference) and ICI (Inter Carrier Interference).
 This requires time offset and frequency offset correction algorithms.